• Skip to primary navigation

 • Pinch salt

-• 2 tablespoons unflavored soy or almond milk
+• 2 tablespoons unflavored and unsweetened non-dairy milk

 • 1 ½ tablespoons canned pumpkin puree